 Independent Age - A philanthropic organisation providing financial support and friendship for older people.

-Action for Blind People is a national charity which aims to enable blind and partially sighted people to enjoy equal opportunities in every aspect of their lives through work, leisure, housing and support.
+Action for Blind People - A national charity which aims to enable blind and partially sighted people to enjoy equal opportunities in every aspect of their lives through work, leisure, housing and support.

-The Disabled Information Advice Line UK provides a link to information for people with disabilities, and to advice providers.
+Disabled Information Advice Line UK - A source of information for people with disabilities.

-Disability Sport England creates opportunities for participation in sport for people with all disabilities.
+Disability Sport England - Opportunities for participation in sport for people with all disabilities.

-Epilepsy Action (British Epilepsy Association) - The Epilepsy Action helpline provides advice and information on all aspects of living with epilepsy.
+Epilepsy Action (British Epilepsy Association) - Advice and information on all aspects of living with epilepsy.
 They aim to reply to helpline queries by email within 48 hours.

-The National Deaf Children's Society is an organisation of parents, families and carers which exists to support parents in enabling their child to maximise their skills and abilities.
+National Deaf Children's Society - An organisation of parents, families and carers which exists to support parents in enabling their child to maximise their skills and abilities.

-Headway promotes understanding of all aspects of brain injury; and provides information, support and services to people with a brain injury, their family and carers.
+Headway - Promoting understanding of all aspects of brain injury; and provides information, support and services to people with a brain injury, their family and carers.

-Rethink work with people with a learning disability, and their families and carers.
+Rethink - Working with people with a learning disability, and their families and carers.
 They also help everyone affected by severe mental illness, including schizophrenia, to recover a better quality of life.

-National Society for Epilepsy (NSE) is the largest UK medical charity for epilepsy.
+National Society for Epilepsy (NSE) - The largest UK medical charity for epilepsy.
 The website offers information about epilepsy and about the NSE, frequently asked questions, personal accounts of living with epilepsy, a message board and more.

-NSF Scotland work to improve the wellbeing and quality of life of those affected by schizophrenia and other mental illness, including families and carers.
+NSF Scotland - Working to improve the wellbeing and quality of life of those affected by schizophrenia and other mental illness, including families and carers.

-Royal Association in Aid of Deaf people (RAD) strives to meet the individual needs of deaf children and adults and deafblind people through the provision of services and the use of RAD Centres for Deaf People.
+Royal Association in Aid of Deaf people (RAD) - Striving to meet the individual needs of deaf children and adults and deafblind people through the provision of services and the use of RAD Centres for Deaf People.

-Scope helps people with cerebral palsy to achieve equality in society.
+Scope - Helping people with cerebral palsy to achieve equality in society.

 There a number of recognised groups and organisations who provide advice and support to Users and Carers for people with learning disabilities.